carlosevia/contentful-nuxt-netlify-1/README.md

-# Contentful Nuxt Example Blog
+# Contentful Nuxt Example Blogs

 > An example blog with Contentful CMS and Nuxt/Vue Deployed on Netlify